GBLS/docassemble-MAEvictionDefense/README.md

 Request for Discovery, and accompanying forms and motions.
 ## Changelog

+* 2018-12-13 Added clinic feature, slight language cleanup and require date_received_ntq if it is known
 * 2018-12-10 Fix bug w/ landlord's attorney's name
 * 2018-12-04 Many improvements to language and workflow suggested by attorney/advocate feedback.
 New interpreter notice
 * 2018-11-06 Added sharing menu link, support signing on phones